BlockchainCommons/SmartCustodyBook/README.md

 ### Derived from…

 This **SmartCustody Book** project is either derived from or was inspired by:

+- #SmartCustody — Early drafts of these materials were written by Christopher Allen & Shannon Appelcline, and were (c) 2018-2019 by Christopher Allen.
+All rights to these works transferred to Blockchain Commmons, LLC on September 16, 2019.

 - [#SmartCustody White Papers](https://github.com/BlockchainCommons/SmartCustodyWhitePapers) — Repo containing some of the original texts used in this book, by the same authors, and under the same license.